VideoQA-SC: Adaptive Semantic Communication for Video Question Answering: Experiments

 \section{Experiments}

 In this section, we introduce the experimental setup and provide quantified experimental results to demonstrate the effectiveness of VideoQA-SC for performing VideoQA tasks.
-We compare VideoQA-SC with SC systems adopted traditional SSCC and advanced DJSCC transmission schemes under various channel conditions and bandwidth constraints.
+We compare VideoQA-SC with traditional systems based on separate source channel coding (SSCC) and SC systems adopted advanced DJSCC transmission schemes under various channel conditions and bandwidth constraints.